 Two Mile Ash School is an Academy School and, as such, the Governing Body of the school and not Milton Keynes Local Authority (the LA), is responsible for deciding on admissions.
 The dates and process of applications will be in accordance with the Coordinated Admissions Scheme, details of which will be published by the LA.

-Children with Statements of Special Educational Needs naming Two Mile Ash School will be given priority for admission at the normal transfer point at Reception.
+Children with Statements of Special Educational Needs or an Educational Healthcare Plan (EHC) naming Two Mile Ash School will be given priority for admission at the normal transfer point at Year 3.

 The number of intended admissions currently stands at 170 in Years 3, 4, 5, 6.